 Before arriving at Michigan State, Cathy George had already established herself as one of the more well-respected coaches in the sport.
-Her dozen years on the MSU sideline has seen the Spartans ascend to one of the elite programs in the country.
-With six consecutive NCAA appearances under her belt (including two trips to the sweet 16), three returning All-Americans, and a pair of top-10 recruiting classes dotting her current roster, George is positioning MSU for another strong run in 2017.
+Her 16 years on the MSU sideline has seen the Spartans ascend to one of the elite programs in the country.
+With NCAA appearances in seven of the last 10 years (including three trips to the Sweet 16 and an NCAA Elite Eight appearance in 2017), she has guided the Spartans to the most wins of any Michigan State head coach in program history.

-The head coach, with a dozen years of tenure at Michigan State, has helped MSU to perhaps its longest stretch of sustained success.
-MSU's streak of six consecutive NCAA Tournament appearances is the second-longest in school history and the third most active consecutive appearances in the Big Ten, behind Penn State and Nebraska.
-In addition, MSU, Nebraska, and Penn State are the only teams to finish .500 or better in Big Ten play over the last six seasons (2011-16).
+The head coach, has helped MSU to its longest stretch of sustained success.
+MSU’s streak of seven consecutive NCAA Tournament appearances from 2011-17 is the second-longest in school history.
+In addition, MSU, Nebraska, and Penn State were the only teams to finish also .500 or better in B1G play each year in that stretch.

 In 2016, MSU finished the season with a 25-9 record, the most regular-season victories (24) for a Spartan team since 1996.
 The 25 victories also tied the most under George at the helm, while 13 Big Ten victories is tied for the fourth-most Conference victories in a season in program history, and the most under George.
 MSU was the overall No. 9 seed in the NCAA Tournament and hosted for the just the fifth time in school history and the first time since 2003.